 At heart I am a problem solver; outlining high-level services, while focusing on the details - I believe a big idea is only as good as its smallest part.

 I collaborate to create consumer-inspired services and digital products.
 I work closely with researchers, technologists and designers to ensure products are functional, reliable, usable and convenient.
 However, my goal is to use creativity and insight to elevate experiences to become pleasurable and meaningful - products that users want to use.
 I don't believe that minimum viable products should focus on the basic functionality of products, but rather offer a slice across the spectrum of the vision.

 I approach problems as a design thinker.
 Developing hypotheses that address the needs of a business and their user base.
 I am an advocate for a Lean UX approach that allows me to learn, design and measure my hypotheses using an iterative process.
 This allows the design to flourish, improving with each iteration.
 Resulting in well crafted products that people want to use.

-I excel at consumer-inspired experiences, and have worked with various clients including Flight Centre, Samsung, The Telegraph, Pottermore, Warner Bros, ASOS, and PlayStation.
+I excel at consumer-inspired experiences, and have worked with various clients including the Ministry of Justice, Flight Centre, Samsung, The Telegraph, Pottermore, Warner Bros, and PlayStation.

 My work has received recognition from highly respected organisations within the industry.
 In 2007, I won a national competition run by the Royal Society of Arts, which also awarded me a Fellowship.
 In the same year, I came runner up for New Designer of the Year, recognised for my design work when studying.